 What is the main difference between a barbell curl and a dumbbell curl?

-Both cable curl and dumbbell curl have their advantages, so the best choice depends on your goals and training needs.
-Cable curls provide constant tension through the entire range of motion which maximizes time under tension for the biceps.
-Dumbbell curls allow a greater range of motion stretch at the bottom position compared to cables.
+Cable and dumbbell curl have advantages, so the best choice depends on your goals and training needs.
+Cable curls provide constant tension through the entire range of motion, maximising time under tension for the biceps.
+Dumbbell curls allow a greater range of motion stretch at the bottom than cables.

 Are cable curls better than barbell curls?